ghassanmas/errors/readme.md

 #### `npm run start` will run on your localhost port 3000.

 ##### if there are no error you should get the html file which has only h1 heder of:  "Hey, I just met you, and this is crazy!
-Here is a callback, so call it maybe?"
+Here is a callback, so call it maybe?".
-##### if there were error in reading the file you should get "Don't call me may be"
+##### if there were error in reading the file you should get "Don't call me may be".

+##### By default you should get no errors.